 Breach and attack simulation tools may produce results faster than humans, but accuracy is a concern.
-Automation is prone to lies (false positives) and omissions (false negatives).
+Automation is prone to errors in its reports (false positives and false negatives).
 What's more, these technologies have to be updated constantly after understanding the latest TTPs of advanced persistent threats (APT).
 The precious time between the updates and fixing the security issues can be the opportunity for adversarial attackers to test their luck in gaining access to sensitive resources.
 That's why we at Fluid Attacks recommend a combination of automation and manual assessments by security professionals.

-Why do we need breach and attack simulation?
+Why do organizations conduct breach and attack simulations?

 What are the implications of vulnerable systems?
 Those include risks of successful attacks whose impacts range from compromised information and data breaches to the temporary shutdown of critical services.

 With the global costs of cyberattacks only getting higher (estimated to be 8 trillion dollars in 2023), technology development companies must take measures.
 What they look for is a solution to detect security issues that could compromise their system's availability and their data and that of users.

 For this purpose, there are several security testing tools in the market.
 High rates of false positives and false negatives aside, automated tools can identify known vulnerabilities and issues.
 Some of which may have been exploited already by malicious threat actors.
 But the tools cannot say whether the assessed systems can withstand real attacks.